Lallianzuala Chhangte: Chennaiyin

+2019–20 season

-After Chhangte failed in his second extended trial with Viking FK, on 30 August 2019, it was announced that Chhangte had joined Chennaiyin FC from Delhi Dynamos on a two year contract.
+After Chhangte failed in his second extended trial with Viking FK, on 30 August 2019, it was announced that Chhangte had joined Chennaiyin FC from Delhi Dynamos on a two-year contract.
 Chhangte played his debut match for the club on 23 October 2019 in a 3–0 defeat against FC Goa.

 He scored his debut goal for the club in the Southern Derby against Kerala Blasters FC on 20 December, which they won 3–1 after the final whistle.
 He scored his second of the season on 23 January 2020 in a 4–1 victory over Jamshedpur FC.
-He scored a brace in the second match of the season against the South Indian rivals, Kerala Blasters FC on 1 February, which they won with a score of 3–6 in one of the high scoring matches in the history of the Indian Super League.
-Chhangte scored his next on 25 February against NorthEast United, where he scored the equaliser in the injury time, thereby taking the match to a 2–2 draw.
+He scored a brace in the second match of the season against the South Indian rivals, Kerala Blasters FC on 1 February, which they won with a score of 3–6 in one of the highest-scoring matches in the history of the Indian Super League.

+Chhangte scored his next goal on 25 February against NorthEast United, where he scored the equaliser in the injury time, thereby taking the match to a 2–2 draw.
 Chennaiyin had a staggering campaign, as they went on to qualify for the knockout stages of the 2019–20 Indian Super League season.

-Chennaiyin FC met FC Goa in the semi finals.
-Chhangte played in the first leg of the semi final match against FC Goa on 29 February, where he scored a goal, resulting in the 4–1 victory of Chennaiyin in the first leg.
+Chennaiyin FC met FC Goa in the semi-finals.
+Chhangte played in the first leg of the semi-final match against FC Goa on 29 February, where he scored a goal, resulting in the 4–1 victory of Chennaiyin in the first leg.
 Chhangte scored again in the second leg on 7 March, which they lost 4–2, but qualified through to the final due to the aggregate score of 6–5.

 He started in the final against ATK on 14 March, which they ended up losing 3–1.
 Chhangte had a standout season, as he scored seven goal throughout the campaign, thus becoming the second top Indian goalscorer of the season, behind Sunil Chhetri.

+2020–21 season

-Chhangte played his first match of the 2020–21 Indian Super League season on 24 November 2021 in a 1–2 victory over Jamshedpur FC.
+Chhangte played his first match of the 2020–21 Indian Super League on 24 November 2021 in a 1–2 victory over Jamshedpur FC.
 He scored his first goal of the season on 26 December 2020 against East Bengal, where he opened the scoresheet of match, which ended in a 2–2 draw.

 Chhangte found the net again in the match against FC Goa on 13 February 2021, which ended in a 2–2 draw after a late goal by FC Goa.
 He scored a brace against NorthEast United on 18 February in the next matchday, which ended in a dramatic 3–3 draw.
 Chhangte thus ended his 2020–21 campaign with four goals in his name.